Striking writers and studios will meet this week to discuss restarting negotiations

 “We’ll be back in communication with you sometime after the meeting with further information,” the email read.
 “As we’ve said before, be wary of rumors.
 Whenever there is important news to share, you will hear it directly from us.”

-It was not immediately known whether a similar overture was made to union leaders for Hollywood actors, who have been on strike since July 14.
+The AMPTP has not yet made a similar overture to union leaders for Hollywood actors, who have been on strike since July 14.

+“I had hoped that we would already have had some kind of conversations with the industry by now,” SAG-AFTRA Executive Director Duncan Crabtree-Ireland told The Associated Press Tuesday.
+“Obviously, that hasn’t happened yet, but I’m optimistic.”

 Asked about the prospect of talks with either guild, a spokesperson for the AMPTP in an email said only that “We remain committed to finding a path to mutually beneficial deals with both Unions.”